 Graduate Assistantships are generally available when a faculty member receives a grant from a source external to the University.
-The range of payments for 12-month appointments for 2009-2010 is \$21,500 to \$30,000; assistants on 9-month appointments receive proportionately reduced payments.
-Part of the salary is for tuition at the instate rate with a maximum enrollment of ten credit hours each semester and nine credit hours during the summer session (12-month appointments).
+The range of payments for 12-month appointments for 2010-2011 is \$21,500 to \$30,000; assistants on 9-month appointments receive proportionately reduced payments.
+Part of the salary is for tuition at the instate rate with a maximum enrollment of ten credit hours each semester and six credit hours during the summer session (12-month appointments).

 Approximately 20 hours of effort per week on the project is required of graduate assistants, and more than one academic year will be necessary for the completion of the master's degree, and more for completion of the doctoral degree.
-For information on the availability of assistantships, contact the chairperson of the department.
+For information on the availability of assistantships, contact the chairperson or graduate program coordinator of the department.